Sciensano-Healthdata/HdBe-FHIR-R4-CBB/profiling-guidelines.md

 #### Examples
 Examples of profiles are not conformance resources and lack the `.url`, `.name` and `.title` elements.
 However, to ensure consistency, the `.id` is standardized in the following way:
-- `[profile id]-[unique string]`, capped to 64 characters where the unique string is usualy two digits.
+- `[profile id]-[unique string]`, capped to 64 characters where the unique string is usually two digits.

 ### Folder structure and file name <a name="FolderStructureAndFileName"></a>
 - logical models